Dynamsoft/web-twain-angular-cli-application/README.md

 # AngularCliApplication

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server